miklevin/MikeLev.in/_posts/2024-10-25-i-dont-know-what-to-do-sometimes.md

 see, you never even have to look at the engine behind your static site generator.
 You only have to look at your super-simple Markdown code&#151;which gets automatically transformed into beautiful HTML websites.

+## The Purity of Programming Languages Is Rarely Achievable Always

+Hot-spot optimization has always been an thing in Python with its C-API-hook-libraries, so Python has never been all about Python.
+It never lost its self-awareness as part of the standard C ecosystem, and those API-hooks for C in Python can really be used for anything, and the Rust proponents are all over that.
+It's not uncommon in Python today to see parts in compiled Rust code.
+And we've always just had to accept JavaScript as part of the web development workflow because that's what browsers use and you've just got to cope.
+There's never really been much room for purity in computing, unless you want to be on your own, alone in the wilderness.
+LISP is very powerful.

 ## Using Nix to Automate Website Deployment with GitHub